School of Community Health and Midwifery

 +44 (0) 1772 89 3764

-Michelle has a keen interest and experience of research and knowledge transfer in the areas of prisoner health, prisons as settings for health and public health in prison and wider criminal justice fields.
+Michelle is a qualitative researcher with extensive knowledge and experience in the areas of prisoner health, prisons as settings for health and public health in prison and wider criminal justice fields.

 Michelle’s doctoral research focused on female prisoners’ experiences of the Grow Your Way to Personal Success horticultural project at H.M.P.
 Styal in Cheshire.
 This research was concerned to explore the impacts of nature on physical, mental and social health and well-being; anti-social behaviour and social inclusion; and citizenship skills.
 It revealed how working with nature impacts positively on the health and social well-being of women in prison, thus enabling a transformational development of pro-social identity for effective resettlement, socialisation and increased citizenship through meaningful work, education and training.

 She is a member of the Healthy & Sustainable Settings Unit.

 Michelle has coordinated the Pan Regional Prisons Programme: Health, Inclusion and Citizenship since 2007 which more recently has focused on facilitating the development of ‘Greener on the Outside for Prisons’ [GOOP] – a programme of horticulture in 15 prisons in the North of England.
 In addition, Michelle is leading work commissioned by Blackburn with Darwen’s Public Health department, to develop a whole-borough healthy place programme.

 Michelle is a member of the North West Regional Programme Board for the Rehabilitative Culture of Prisons.
 As North West regional strategic and programme lead on healthy prisons development, Michelle has also coordinated the North West Regional Healthy Prisons Partnership Network for over ten years.
 In addition, she is a member of the International Union for Health Promotion and Education’s [IUHPE] Interest Group for Healthy Settings.
 Further to this Michelle continues to deliver generic work for the Healthy and Sustainable Settings Unit, working across settings and contributing to teaching, research, training and consultancy.